DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 The [xkeyboard-config][XKBgitHb] files in this folder are updated to [XKB-data v2.23.1-1ubuntu1][XKB-Ub18], 2018.

 They work fine with other versions though, in nearly all cases.

+Note that the `base` and `evdev` rules are compiled slightly differently, so I provide both.
+Their `.lst` and `.xml` counterparts are identical/aliases.
 <br>